 If you decide that you would like a deck in your home, then there are two main avenues to consider.
 You may decide to build one yourself, or to hire a contractor to do it for you.
 The DIY approach has some benefits, such as being generally much cheaper and giving plenty of satisfaction that you have built an addition to your home.
 However, this approach should only be taken if you are confident that you have all the necessary skills to do it right, as the potential risks can be huge.
 Sadly, it’s not uncommon for people to attempt to build their own decks without the necessary knowledge or skills, only for it to result in an unsafe, expensive failure (there are even DIY shows, such as Disaster Decks, dedicated to fixing these backyard catastrophes).
 For those who have the proper training and experience, the DIY approach is a great way to cut costs.
 For everyone else, however, hiring a reputable contractor is certainly the right decision.

 So how do you go about choosing a contractor and making sure they do a good job?

 Hiring a contractor to build your deck is not risk-free, and for every honest individual, there is usually someone else without any such professional integrity who may be very happy to take your money, but will not give much expertise to the construction of your deck.
 The guidance and tips within this article should give you some better insight into the entire process of hiring a decking contractor, and which qualities you should look for or avoid.

 Before you look for a deck contractor

-Before you begin your search for a professional deck builder in Northern Virginia or Washington D.C., do your best to plan out the sort of deck you want.
+Before you begin your search for a professional deck builder in Northern Virginia, do your best to plan out the sort of deck you want.
 Don’t worry about the really nitty-gritty details for now as your contractor can help you to finalize these plans later.
 But have a basic concept which you can share with your contractor to speed along the design and planning process.

 Some things to consider when planning your deck: